barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 #### Charter schools are stealing our students and destroying public education.

-#### Students are leaving public schools because they have better chart options.
+#### Students are leaving public schools because they have better charter options.

 I hope to eventually explore the two clickbait claims above. tl;dr You can skip to the [conclusions section](#conc) where I address them.
 The more general purpose of this post is to outline my process to explore this data starting from the raw form on the web.